-People in custody, or offenders in the community, can complain to us about problems with Corrective Services NSW, the privately run correctional centres at Junee and Parklea, Justice Health, NSW Police, Juvenile Justice or any other NSW government agency.
+People in custody, or offenders in the community, can complain to us about problems with Corrective Services NSW, the privately run correctional centres at Junee, Parklea and Clarence, Justice Health, Youth Justice - or most other NSW government agency.

-Although inmates and detainees can always contact us by telephone or in writing to make a complaint, we also travel across the state to visit adult correctional centres and juvenile justice centres to take complaints, speak with staff, resolve issues and observe conditions and routines.
+People in custody can always contact us by telephone or in writing to make a complaint, but we also travel across the state to visit both adult correctional centres and youth justice centres to take complaints, speak with staff, resolve issues and observe conditions and routines.

-Visits to centres provide people in custody with an opportunity to raise any concerns about government or community services directly with our staff.
+Our visits to centres give people in custody an opportunity to raise any concerns directly with our staff about government or many community services.
 During our visits we also speak with senior managers, observe the conditions and amenities in the centres and check paperwork.
-Many of the complaints and concerns we receive are handled informally through contact with senior staff at the centre.
+Many of the complaints and concerns we receive on a visit are quickly handled before we leave the centre